 When it comes to cushions, it is, however, still advisable to use a cushion box to prevent unnecessary mildew or mould.

 If you want to include lawn space or shrubbery, hire a professional to create a stepped configuration for a multi-platform effect.
-Each of these can then be used to house planters or lanterns for a themed yet cohesive look.
+Each of these can then be used to house planters or terrace lights and lanterns for a themed yet cohesive look.

 Image Credit: Katharine Pooley

-As much as we’d like to believe that weather conditions would always be perfect to accommodate our outdoor relaxing, the truth is that sometimes things are just a little too cool to venture outside without anything to keep you warm.
+As much as we’d like to believe that weather conditions would always be perfect to accommodate our outdoor relaxing, the truth is that sometimes things are just a little too cool to venture onto the rooftop terrace without anything to keep you warm.